• Skip to primary navigation

 Setting the Network Mode to Auto Connect for any of the 3 major Networks should fix the problem on your Android Phone.

-3. Set the Right Network Operator
+3. Select the Right Network Operator

 1. Go to Settings > Mobile Networks > Network Operators.